huanyxsir/Red-Black-Tree-Counting/documents/report.typ

 == Testing Result

 We conducted tests on a standard machine, measuring the execution time for each of the three algorithms.
-The results are summarized below (T/O = Timeout > 5 minutes).
+The results are summarized below (T/L = Time Limit).

 #set table(
   columns: (1.5fr, 1fr, 1fr, 1fr, 1fr),
   align: (left, center, center, center, center),
-  stroke: 1pt + black,
+  stroke: 1pt + black
 )

 #table(